Navigating Health Challenges

 - Balancing health issues of your own or a loved one with work is challenging.
 Don’t go it alone: contact the Faculty & Staff Assistance Program (FSAP) at 607-255-2673 for free and confidential guidance and support to benefits-eligible employees and their partners, including retirees and Cornell employees working in NYC and Geneva, NY.

 - Mental Wellbeing - Employee wellbeing resources to help with self-awareness, hopefulness, and agility in dealing with life challenges

 - In addition to FSAP, eni Confidential Counseling Services provides services at no cost to endowed and contract college faculty, staff and retiree.
 To reach a Confidential Counselor 24/7, call the toll-free number at 1-800-327-2255.

-- Cornell Wellness hosts a variety of support groups and e-lists .
-Visit their website to connect with a community of people who are wanting to communicate with each other on common topics.
+- Cornell Wellness - Visit their website to connect with a community of people who are wanting to communicate with each other on common topics.
 Looking for some assistance quitting cigarettes, chew or vaping?
 Cornell Wellness offers no-cost individual tobacco/smoking cessation sessions that are designed to help you prepare to quit the habit.
-Contact Cornell Wellness at 607-255-5133 or email@example.com to discuss your overall wellbeing.
+Contact Cornell Wellness at 607-255-5133 or firstname.lastname@example.org to discuss your overall wellbeing.
 They serve all staff, faculty, retirees, and their spouses/partners in the areas of fitness, nutrition, and well-being including educational opportunities that empower individuals to make healthy choices for themselves.